-6.1 In order to make progress a pupil may require differentiation above and beyond normal curriculum planning.
+- 1. In order to make progress a pupil may require differentiation above and beyond normal curriculum planning.
 The differentiation may involve significantly modifying learning objectives, teaching styles and access strategies.
-However, as every pupil at Orbis Education and Care has individual needs, all pupils require individual learning plans and these will be met through the professional judgment of the teacher and support staff.
+However, as every pupil at Orbis Education and Care has individual needs, all pupils require a 'One Page Curriculum' and individual planning and these will be met through the professional judgment of the teacher and classroom support staff. - 2.
 Monitoring of progress will be carried out by the relevant teacher and used to inform future learning planning, and how this can be addressed through class planning.
-All pupil progress will be reviewed at termly intervals through IEPs, half termly via teacher formative assessment and through end of year reporting.
-There are also monthly MDT meetings, annual reviews of the statement, six monthly review meetings and yearly testing using baseline assessments.
-Further information on assessment can be found in the school policy for Assessment.

-6.2 The Head of Education attends regular Heads meetings to gain up to date information on developments in Special Needs Education and Inclusion.
+All pupil progress will be reviewed via 6 Assessment weeks throughout the academic year and through end of year reporting.
+There are also monthly MDT meetings, annual reviews of the statement/EHCP, six monthly review meetings and yearly testing using baseline assessments.
+Further information on assessment can be found in the school policy for Assessment. - 3.
+The Head of Education attends regular Heads meetings via SWASSH and WISC to gain up to date information on developments in Special Needs Education and Inclusion.
 Additional needs and Inclusion issues are targeted each year through the School Improvement Plan.
 In-Service training and individual professional development is then matched to these targets.
 In-house additional needs and Inclusion training is provided through staff meetings, INSET training days, and training led by staff with specialist areas of knowledge.
 All staff regularly receive training around issues relating to inclusion through the company's e-learning programme.
 All staff have access to professional development opportunities and are able to apply for training where a gap in provision is identified, either at an individual pupil or whole school level.